 The Bazaar Mission Statement exemplifies the importance of this event to the entire parish:

 “The St. Joseph Bazaar exists solely to benefit St. Joseph School.
-Begun in 1912, it offers parishioners and others a way to help provide financial support and a margin of excellence for the educational opportunities of students.
-In the implantation of this mission the bazaar maintains an environment that encourages and provides community interaction, continuity, fellowship, public service, leadership development, stewardship, and evangelization, therein-generating abundant opportunities for elevation the general good of the school.
+It offers parishioners and others a way to help provide financial support and a margin of excellence for the educational opportunities of students.
+In the implantation of this mission the Bazaar maintains an environment that encourages and provides community interaction, continuity, fellowship, public service, leadership development, stewardship, and evangelization; therefore, generating abundant opportunities for elevation the general good of the school.
 The Bazaar is a ministry through which the school expresses its commitment to being a loving, caring, joy-filled people dedicated to the growth of God’s kingdom and the living of the Gospel.”